Learning Vertex Representations for Bipartite Networks: BiNE as Factorizing Multiple Matrices

 \section{BiNE as Factorizing Multiple Matrices}

 Prior efforts have revealed that several network embedding methods like DeepWalk, LINE and node2vec can be understood as performing factorization on some purposefully designed matrices~\cite{DBLP:conf/wsdm/QiuDMLWT18}.
 The fundamental reason is that these methods use inner product to measure the affinity of two vertices, which also forms the basis of matrix factorization~\cite{DBLP:conf/www/HeLZNHC17}.
-In this section, we prove that the BiNE embeddings are optimized towards the objective of factorizing multiple matrices, establishing the connections between BiNE and matrix factorization.
+In this section, we prove that BiNE can been also understood as co-factorizing multiple purposefully designed matrices.
+Thus, we propose a matrix factorization based embedding method, namely BiNE-MF, which is a two-step framework, including proximity matrix construction and matrix factorization.